brandonkelly/TwigForDesigners/types-of-tags.md

 Logic tags (often simply referred to as “tags”) are wrapped in `{%` and `%}` delimiters, and are used to define the _logic_ of your template, such as conditionals, loops, variable definitions, template includes, and other things.

 The syntax within the `{%` and `%}` delimiters varies from tag to tag, but they will always start with the same thing: the name of the tag.
 In their simplest form, that might be all that’s required.
-Take Craft’s {% requireLogin %} tag, for example:
+Take Craft’s [`requireLogin`](http://buildwithcraft.com/docs/templating/tags#requireLogin) tag, for example:

 ```jinja
 {# Gotta be logged in to visit this page #}
 {% requireLogin %}
 ```

 Other tags can accept parameters.
-In the case of Craft’s {% exit %} tag, you can optionally set the HTTP status code that should be sent to the browser in the response:
+In the case of Craft’s [`exit`](http://buildwithcraft.com/docs/templating/tags#exit) tag, you can optionally set the HTTP status code that should be sent to the browser in the response:

 ```jinja
 {# This is not the page you are looking for #}